Clinical Studies

 In an observational study, researchers observe participants on their current treatment plan and monitor health outcomes and other measures.
 No gene therapy or other investigational treatments are provided.

 The other main type of clinical study is a clinical trial.
 Clinical trials test and evaluate new medical treatments or procedures in human volunteers.
-They are typically conducted after preliminary safety and efficacy is shown in preclinical (non-human) studies, and are the primary way that clinical researchers and regulatory agencies evaluate whether a potential new treatment or intervention is safe and effective in people.
+They are typically conducted after preliminary safety and efficacy is shown in preclinical (non-human) studies and are the primary way that clinical researchers and regulatory agencies evaluate whether a potential new treatment or intervention is safe and effective in people.
 Clinical trials are governed by the FDA in the United States and by similar regulatory agencies in other countries.

 Below is an overview of the traditional stages of trials for a therapy in development.
 However, this is just a guide: With innovative trial designs for serious and rare diseases for which there is a clear unmet medical need, phases sometimes can be combined to make the evaluation process more efficient.